learn-co-curriculum/node-non-blocking-observer/README.md

 ## HTTP Request

 You've learned how to implement classes which inherit events.
-You also know how to listen and trigger events.
+You also know how to listen for and trigger events.
 Let's do something fun and see how to apply this knowledge to the probably one of the most important modules in Node—`http`.

-You see, `http` as well as many other core modules, use observer pattern.
-For example, you must listen to events when receiving data from an outgoing HTTP GET request (your script is a client).
-Firstly, import the modules:
+`http` as well as many other core modules use the observer pattern.
+For example, your server will need to listen to events in order to process data from an incoming HTTP `GET` request.

+First, you need to import the modules:

 ```js
 var http = require('http')
 var fs = require('fs')
 ```

 Create a GET request and save the reference in the variable.
-The request has a callback with `response`.
-You need to listen to `data` event and concatenate chunks of data.
-Think about the data as coming in a stream of small chunks/parts.
+The request has a callback with the `response` object.
+Your server will need to listen for the `data` event and concatenate chunks of data.
+Think about the data as coming in a stream of small parts.
 Once all the parts are there, the method will emit `end`.
 So by listening to `end` we can print `body` and write it to a file rest assured that we got the complete response from the server!

 ```js
 var request = http.get('http://localhost:3000', function(response) {